inasafe/inasafe/docs/source/user-docs/impact_function_docs/PAGFatalityFunction.rst

 Overview
 --------

+**Unique Identifier**:

-**Unique Identifier**: P A G Fatality Function
+P A G Fatality Function

+**Author**:

-**Author**: Helen Crowley
+Helen Crowley

+**Rating**:

-**Rating**: 3
+3

+**Title**:

-**Title**: Die or be displaced according Pager model
+Die or be displaced according Pager model

+**Synopsis**:

-**Synopsis**: To asses the impact of earthquake on population based on Population Vulnerability Model Pager
+To asses the impact of earthquake on population based on Population Vulnerability Model Pager

+**Actions**:

-**Actions**: Provide details about the population will be die or displaced
+Provide details about the population will be die or displaced

 **Citations**:

  * Jaiswal, K. S., Wald, D. J., and Hearne, M. (2009a).
 Estimating casualties for large worldwide earthquakes using    an empirical approach.
 U.S. Geological Survey Open-File    Report 2009-1136.

+**Limitation**:

-**Limitation**: No documentation found
+No documentation found

 Details
 -------

+No documentation found